 A sales compensation or sales commission plan creates the critical link between the sales strategy and front-line performance.
 The compensation plan trumps leadership messages, sales strategy, sales management, and sales training.
 The sales organization will go where the compensation plan leads.

 But too many executives squander the opportunity effective compensation planning presents.
 We welcome the challenge to demonstrate how you can improve the return on investment in your sales compensation plan – returns that are both financial and strategic.

 We start by asking the big questions around your C-Level Goals:

-- What’s important to accomplish strategically and how can incentive compensation support it?
+- What’s important to accomplish strategically and how can sales compensation support it?

-- How can incentive compensation support your sales roles and goals?
+- How can sales compensation support your sales roles and goals?

-- How does incentive compensation align with your sales strategies and sales process?
+- How does sales compensation align with your sales strategies and sales process?

 - Understand the C-level goals and define the sales roles to meet those goals as a foundation for the compensation plan.

 - Frame the compensation plan with target pay, pay mix, and upside potential.

 - Link incentive compensation and performance with thresholds, measures and priorities, levels and timing, and mechanics.